Exam Policies for Medical Students

 - Exams are not to be postponed or taken early, unless for a compelling reason (personal illness or family emergency)

 - Students may need to provide supporting documentation for all early, late, delayed, or missed exams

 - Students who arrive late will take the exam with remaining time

-- Students who miss an exam, unexcused, will receive a failing grade for that exam
+- Students who miss an exam, unexcused, will receive a 0 for that exam

 Scheduled Exam Times

 NBME exams will be administered in the afternoon, due to a pattern of NBME technical difficulties.
 Students are expected to report for their exams per the start time provided by their clerkships.
 End times provided are approximate, based on starting the exam on time without any complications.
 NBME technical difficulties, personal laptop issues, and/or weather issues have the potential to substantially delay examination end times; students should take this into account when scheduling travel (flights or any other travel arrangements) after examinations.
 While it is the rare occurrence, NBME online difficulties have delayed end times by over 4 hours.
-The school does not guarantee end times and will not be able to accommodate a student who has an airline flight that is canceled due to an extended NBME end time.
+The school does not guarantee end times and will not reimburse or reschedule a student who misses an airline flight due to an extended NBME end time.